If you want to learn how to cross stitch, you’ve come to the right place! We’ve created this short guide to get you started.

-Cross-stitch is one of the oldest documented forms of needlework in existence, with pieces dating back to the middle ages (source).
+Cross stitch is one of the oldest documented forms of needlework, with pieces dating back to the middle ages (source).
 What is it about this form of needlework that’s survived the test of time?
-All those little X’s add up to something beautiful with which to adorn our homes, and the enjoyment we get from making is undeniable.
-We love cross-stitch for the challenge, beauty, simplicity and portability.
+All those little X’s add up to something beautiful with which to adorn our homes, and the enjoyment we get from making it is undeniable.
+We love cross stitch for the challenge, beauty, simplicity, and portability.
 There’s no limit on age or style when it comes to modern needlework, with patterns to suit any taste.

-Monaco is an even weave fabric which is 100% cotton and is available in only 28 count.
+Monaco is an evenweave fabric that is 100% cotton and is available in only 28 count.
 Stitches are usually made over two threads/squares (equivalent to 14 count).

 Lugana and Jobelan are both evenweave fabrics (meaning the threads in the fabric are the same size) and are cotton/rayon blends.
 They are available in several count sizes (most common are 28 and 32), and stitches are usually made over two threads/squares.

 The cloth count denotes the size of holes for the embroidery floss to go through, as determined by the spacing of the warp and weft of the fabric.
-The number of holes in a linear inch denotes the fabric count, i.e. 10 holes per inch would be a 10 count cloth.
-Typical sizes for Aida and other cross-stitch fabrics are 7, 10, 11, 12, 14, 16, 18, 22, and 28 count.
+The number of holes in a linear inch denotes the fabric count.
+I.e., ten holes per inch would be a 10 count cloth.
+Typical sizes for Aida and other cross stitch fabrics are 7, 10, 11, 12, 14, 16, 18, 22, and 28 count.
 The higher the number, the finer the cloth (and the harder to see the holes!).
 Lower numbers will produce larger stitches and tend to be easier for beginners.

-While DMC and AuriFloss are both 6 six strands, DMC strands are a bit thicker and more strands are typically used when stitching with AuriFloss as compared with DMC.
-AuriFloss, made in Italy, comes on 18 yard spools while DMC, made in France, skeins are 8.7 yards.
-Cosmo is 100% Egyptian cotton, and Weeks Dye Works, The Gentle Art, and Classic Colorworks are all hand-dyed which give a variegated look.
+While DMC and AuriFloss are both 6 six strands, DMC strands are a bit thicker, and more strands are typically used when stitching with AuriFloss as compared with DMC.
+AuriFloss, made in Italy, comes on 18 yard spools, while DMC, made in France, skeins are 8.7 yards.
+Cosmo is 100% Egyptian cotton, and Weeks Dye Works, The Gentle Art, and Classic Colorworks are all hand-dyed which gives a variegated look.

 Most stitchers will use a frame to stretch the cloth on, allowing them to see the stitches and hold the cloth taught for even sewing.
 A classic round embroidery hoop is very inexpensive and easy to use, and they’re cute to use for stitching and displaying completed projects.
-Rectangular tube-like frames Q Snaps are modular and can be expanded with the project as it grows.
+Rectangular tube-like frames known as Q Snaps are modular and can be expanded with the project as it grows.
 There are other types of frames, such as scroll frames, and some people don’t use a frame at all!
-There are a huge array of notions to keep cross-stitch frames, floss, needles and charts in check.
+There are a huge array of notions to keep cross stitch frames, floss, needles and, charts in check.

-To prepare the cloth, there is normally no need to wash it, but you may want to iron it on high heat with some steam to get the wrinkles out.
+When preparing cloth, there is normally no need to wash it, but you may want to iron it on high heat with some steam to get the wrinkles out.
 Cut it approximately four inches larger than your pattern (chart) on all sides.
 When working with Aida, you’ll want to tape or run a zig-zag stitch along the edges of it with your sewing machine to keep it from fraying.
-Center your cloth within an embroidery hoop or Q snap frame, if you’re using one, and begin stitching.
+Center your cloth within an embroidery hoop or Q Snap frame if you’re using one, and begin stitching.
 You may want to start in the middle or with any border stitches first to anchor your counting.
 You can use placeholders like magnetic boards or highlighting strips to mark your pattern as you go.

 Reading a Pattern